WBRZ DEBATE BLOG: Candidates make final pitch at WBRZ-BRAC debate

 BATON ROUGE - The final question of a mayor-president forum sponsored by WBRZ and the Baton Rouge Area Chamber was simple: Why should people elect you?
 Here are the highlights:

-Edwards, the Istrouma High School football coach, said he was the different one.
+Edwards, the Istrouma High School football coach, said he was the different one in the race.

 Trending News